Founder and Chairman Emeritus

 Carol Kost helped create LY and currently serves as Chairman Emeritus.
 She is a past Chair of the Loudoun County Advisory Commission on Youth and is a former Chair of the Child Abuse and Neglect Prevention Council for the State of Michigan.
 Earlier in her career, she was involved in the launch of Saturn Corporation and also worked for the Governor of the State of Michigan.
-In the course of 25+ years of youth leadership development, Carol has worked with various state and local government agencies and commissions to build an understanding of youth issues and challenges, enabling real change by forming lasting coalitions.
-Carol also serves on the Board of Directors of the Loudoun County Chamber of Commerce and co-founded the Loudoun Chamber’s Non Profit Initiative (NPI).
-Carol calls Ashburn home and has two teens of her own now attending Stone Bridge High School.
+In the course of 35 years of youth leadership development, Carol has worked with various state and local government agencies and commissions to build an understanding of youth issues and challenges, enabling real change by forming lasting coalitions.
+Carol also served on the Board of Directors of the Loudoun County Chamber of Commerce and co-founded the Loudoun Chamber’s Non Profit Initiative (NPI).
+Carol has lived in Loudoun County since 1996 and calls Ashburn home.

 Why Loudoun Youth: “Loudoun Youth wants to assist Loudoun County is being the Best Place to grow up…..listening to youth, engaging with them to become active leaders in their community, especially outside of school hours, is the best way to grow a great community.”